-The HSPRN Working Framework for Assessing Value in Health Links represents a first step toward an operational definition of value for Ontario Health Links, and a framework to guide the development of performance measures to assess how and where the value is created.
+The HSPRN Working Framework for Assessing Value in Health Links represents a first step into an operational definition of value for Ontario Health Links, and into providing a framework to guide the development of performance measures to assess the value actually created.

-In the second phase of this research, we assess our framework with the definition and concepts of value that Health Links are currently adopting.
+In the second phase of this research, we confront our framework with the definition and concepts of value that Health Links are currently adopting.